Colonel Jon Belmar, Chief of Police

 Police Contract Services

-The St. Louis County Police Department is the largest provider of contracted law enforcement services in the State of Missouri - contracting with 71 agencies for a variety of services (see Service Agreements and Partnerships).
+The St. Louis County Police Department is the largest provider of contracted law enforcement services in the State of Missouri - contracting with over 60 entities for a variety of services (see Service Agreements and Partnerships).
 These services include Patrol, Dispatching and a record management system known as Computer Assisted Report Entry (CARE).
 When contracting for law enforcement services, the St. Louis County Police strive to work closely with the Municipal Police and Government officials.

 The primary focus of the intelligence unit is organized crime, public corruption, and terrorism.
 The Intelligence Unit works closely with federal law enforcement agencies including the FBI and other state and federal agencies.